foobarflies/pianette/README.md

 ## Using Python 3.3.6

-For Flask, we need Python3.3.6.
-It is recommended to use pyenv to use it :
+For Flask to run correclty, we need Python3.3.6.
+It is recommended to use **pyenv** to use it, which can be installed via :

     curl -L https://raw.githubusercontent.com/yyuu/pyenv-installer/master/bin/pyenv-installer | bash